nrwl/nx/docs/nx-cloud/reference/launch-templates.md

 ### `launch-templates.<template-name>.init-steps`

 A launch template defines a series of steps to set up an agent.
 Without a defined `init-steps` the Nx Agent is unable to process any tasks.
 This includes things such as checking out your workspace source code and installing any necessary dependencies.
 Any extra setup your workspace needs to run should be defined as a step.
-Once all steps have been ran, the agent machine will inform Nx Cloud that it is ready to accept tasks.
+Once all steps run, the agent machine will inform Nx Cloud that it is ready to accept tasks.

 ```yaml {% fileName=".nx/workflows/agents.yaml" %}
 launch-templates: